-WAPPP’s Gender Action Portal (GAP) is a collection of summarized research evaluating the impact of specific policies, strategies, and organizational practices to close gender gaps in the areas of economic opportunity, politics, health, and education.
+The Women and Public Policy Program’s Gender Action Portal (GAP) is a collection of research evaluating the impact of specific policies, strategies, and organizational practices to advance gender equity.
 GAP focuses on experimental approaches to evaluate policies—both in the field and in the laboratory—and draws from multiple disciplines, including economics, psychology, and organizational behavior.
-GAP serves as an online tool for decision makers across sectors to utilize evidence-based research in order to create better informed policies and procedures.

-We thank the Women’s Leadership Board and the Abigail E. Disney Endowment Fund for the seed funding to launch the Gender Action Portal and ExxonMobil’s Women’s Economic Opportunity Initiative for its investment to advance and scale the impact of this online research tool.
+We thank Pivotal Ventures, the Women’s Leadership Board and the Abigail E. Disney Endowment Fund for the seed funding to launch the Gender Action Portal and their continued investment to advance and scale the impact of this online research tool.

 The research included in GAP primarily focuses on experimental approaches, with an emphasis on Randomized Controlled Trials (RCTs) conducted in the field or laboratory.
-In RCTs participants are randomly assigned to control and treatment groups, thus testing the impact of a given intervention on two (statistically) identical groups of people.
+In RCTs, study participants are randomly assigned to control and treatment groups, which allows researchers to test the impact of a given intervention on two (statistically) identical groups of people.
 By comparing the outcomes in the treatment group with those of the untreated (control) group, we can evaluate the impact of a new policy, management practice, or leadership style and demonstrate causality.

-GAP has been translating research into action for 5 years since 2014.
+GAP has been translating research into action since 2014.
 Learn more about our impact for public policy and beyond here.

 For questions regarding the GAP selection process, summary production, or media inquiries please contact Anisha Asundi, WAPPP Research Fellow, at email@example.com